How to Successfully Breastfeed in a Baby Carrier

 Finishing to Nurse

-Once your baby is done nursing, carefully release the latch from the nipple and lift your baby back to the proper high, upright and secure and position in the carrier.
-Re-tighten all of the straps so they're back in a safe and secure baby-wearing position with their head close enough to kiss.
+Once your baby is done nursing, carefully release the latch from the nipple lift and readjust your baby back to the proper high, upright and secure and position in the carrier.
+Re-tighten all of the straps so they’re back in a safe and secure baby-wearing position with their head close enough to kiss.
 Follow the acronym TICKS for safe and secure positioning, which can be found in the link to the above mentioned article.

 Safety & Problem Solving for Breastfeeding in a Carrier